 Stereovision can be used or modified for creating three-dimensionality illusions, such as the glasses made for watching three-dimensional films.
 In order to demonstrate this, Bela Julesz did hard work for inventing dot stereograms in the 1960s which will always be remembered in history.

 Binocular Visual Cues

 As I have already mentioned, human eyes are 5-6 centimeters apart for which images seen on each retina are not exact in nature.
 And, this situation is called binocular disparity.

 The two eyes when work together provides some kind of additional spatial cues.
 And, they are mainly classified or categorized as binocular cues.
 Among various types of binocular cues, the most prominent one is stereopsis.

 Stereopsis, in the simplest term, is the compelling depth sense that mainly arises from the combination of the two eyes’ viewed images differences.
 If you close one eye suddenly (while seeing an object) then the other, you will experience a subtle shift in between those images viewed by each of your eyes.

 The term stereoscopic vision refers to the ability of your visual brain for registering a sense of 3D (three-dimensional) shape that forms from the visual inputs.
 In other words, stereoscopic vision can be referred to be to the sense of depth that is derived from your two eyes.

-Though binocular depth cues can provide you with a very accurate and exact information about depth, they are only function with a maximum viewing distance of 3 meter.
+Though binocular depth cues can provide you with very accurate and exact information about depth, they are only functioning with a maximum viewing distance of 3 meters.